Trump says U.S. will cooperate with 'like-minded' nations on 5G networks | MarketScreener

 The U.S. government blacklisted Huawei in May, saying the Chinese company was involved in activities contrary to U.S. national security.

-Congress has been considering legislation to authorize up to $1 billion for small and rural wireless providers to replace network equipment from companies, including Huawei and ZTE Corp, that lawmakers say pose a national security risk.
+Congress has been considering legislation to authorise up to $1 billion (778.3 million pounds) for small and rural wireless providers to replace network equipment from companies, including Huawei and ZTE Corp, that lawmakers say pose a national security risk.

 About a dozen rural U.S. telecom carriers that depend on inexpensive Huawei and ZTE switches and equipment were in discussions with Ericsson and Nokia to replace their Chinese equipment, Reuters reported in June.